Understanding RM and DM marine fuel discussions

 Review quality and standards context or verify a Prime Lab report.

-Information that helps Prime Lab respond safely
+Information that helps Prime Lab respond clearly

 - Product or grade name as written in the contract or delivery document.